mojofunk/alta-doc/LIBMOJO-TESTS.md

 Test for ability to write large files(> 4Gb)

-Change string_convert test so that it changes locale and tests that there is no effect on conversion
+Done - Change string_convert test so that it changes locale and tests that there is no effect on conversion

 Write a TestAudioDevice that generates different test tones etc